nathanc7278/cs180-W25/Notes/Maxflow.md

 ### ST-Cut

-The capcity of a ST-Cut is the sum of all capacities that can go from the partition containing $S$ to the partition containing $T$.
+The capacity of a ST-Cut is the sum of all capacities that can go from the partition containing $S$ to the partition containing $T$.
 Of all ST-Cuts, consider the one with the minimum capacity.
 Call this the `min cut`.
 It is the bottle neck of the graph.

 The optimal solution may or may not be unique.